thumper/thumper.github.io/_posts/2017-05-07-lending-club.md

 For another year, I would take the proceeds and fund even more loans, which I think helped to boost the numbers a bit.
-Over the years, I've withdrawn $23,343.20, giving me a 16.72% overall return spread over over several years (I think most of the loans were three year loans).
+Over the years, I've withdrawn $23,343.20, giving me a 16.72% overall return spread over over several years.
+I think most of the loans were three year loans, so if we generously assume that time period then the annualized rate comes to 5.29% (the cube root of 1.1672).

 The reporting on the site makes all this a little hard to see.
 Lending Club calculates my average yearly rate of return at 6.53%.